 This striking advancement is expected to significantly enhance research into how neurons— particularly in the visual system—respond to spatio-temporal stimuli, and may contribute to studies on the genetic underpinnings of neural connectivity.

-The study originated from an assignment given in the Computational Neuroscience (BLU621E) course, offered as part of our Institute’s PhD Program in Information Technologies.
+The study originated from an assignment given in the Computational Neuroscience (BLU621E) course, offered as part of our Institute’s PhD Program in Information and Communications Engineering.
 Unique in its content in Türkiye, this course aims to explore the functioning of the nervous system at both the single-neuron and network levels using real neural data and statistical methods.
 Offered every semester, the course is open to interested master’s and doctoral students, and undergraduate students may also attend as auditors.
 Efforts are currently underway to offer the course as an undergraduate elective as well.

 İTÜ Informatics Institute